rajabishek/blogger/source/about/index.md

 date: 2016-05-10 12:43:23
 ---
 ## Hi, I'm Raj Abishek
-I am an experimental programmer designing code since 2013 who is aspiring to make a name in the technology space by developing cutting edge products.
+I am an experimental programmer designing code since 2013 aspiring to make a name in the technology space by developing cutting edge products.
 I am currently pursuing Bachelor's degree in Computer Science & Engineering at [VIT University](http://www.vit.ac.in).

 I interned at [Razorpay](http://razorpay.com) during the winter of 2015 and at [Skcript](http://skcript.com) in summer of 2015.